What is a Patient Participation Group?

 What are the benefits of a PPG?

-- there is a ‘suggestion box’ next to the PPG Notice Board in main reception at Acle & forms are available at Reedham reception
+- There is a ‘suggestion box’ next to the PPG Notice Board in main reception at Acle Medical Centre.